jomarcello/LeadsprintAI/leadsprint-agent/README.md

 ## 🎯 Overview

-This autonomous agent provides complete healthcare practice automation, from lead discovery to live demo deployment.
-It operates 24/7 on Railway, using AI-powered decision making and Model Context Protocol (MCP) integrations.
+This autonomous Leadsprint AI agent provides complete healthcare lead generation automation, from practice discovery to live demo deployment.
+It operates 24/7 on Railway, using AI-powered decision making and Model Context Protocol (MCP) integrations for seamless healthcare practice automation.

 ### ✨ Key Features